When you want to get more comprehensive responses to a survey – answers beyond just yes or no – you’ll want to consider open-ended questions.

 Step 2: Use text analytics

 One method that’s increasingly applied to open-ended responses is automation.
-These new tools make it easy to extract data from open-text responses with minimal human intervention.
+These new tools make it easy to extract data from open-text question responses with minimal human intervention.
+It makes an open-ended question response as accessible and easy to analyse as that of a closed question, but with more detail provided.

-For example, you could use automated coding via artificial intelligence to look into buckets of responses and assign them accordingly for review.
+For example, you could use automated coding via artificial intelligence to look into buckets of responses to your open-ended questions and assign them accordingly for review.
 This can save a great deal of time, but the accuracy depends on your choice of solution.

 Alternatively, you could use sentiment analysis — a form of natural language processing — to systematically identify, extract and quantify information.
 With sentiment analysis, you can determine whether responses are positive or negative, which can be really useful for unstructured responses or for quick, large-scale reviews.